Japanese invasion of Taiwan (1895): Japanese capture of Miaoli

 On 6 August the Imperial Guards Division left Hsinchu and advanced towards Miaoli.
-On 6 and 7 August two Japanese columns drove Formosan insurgent forces away from Hsinchu, occupying the resistance centre of Peipo (Beipu).
+On 6 and 7 August two Japanese columns drove Formosan insurgent forces away from Hsinchu, occupying the resistance centre of Beipu.
 On 8 and 9 August the Japanese fought a major battle to drive a large force of insurgents from a series of strong positions on the heights of Cha-pi-shan, to the north of Tiongkang.
 On 11 August the Japanese occupied Aulang.
 On 13 August they fought another battle, against stubborn Formosan resistance, to dislodge a force of insurgents from the hilltop position of Chenkansoan.
 On 14 August the Japanese entered Miaoli county.
 There was no resistance, as most of the population had fled.

 Japanese victory at Baguashan and capture of Changhua

 The next major Japanese objective on the route south was the walled city of Changhua.
 The Formosans were reported to have massed their forces there to fight a major defensive battle, and Liu Yongfu was said to have reinforced the Formosan militia with a number of elite Black Flag units from his southern army.
 The capture of Changhua was a formidable proposition for the Japanese.
 The heights of Baguashan, to the north of the city, were fortified, and defended by a strong artillery position, the Bagua battery (Traditional Chinese: 八卦砲台).
 During the third week of August the Japanese brought up supplies and made preparations for what they expected to be the decisive battle of the campaign.

 The Japanese resumed their advance from Miaoli on 24 August, occupying the large village of Koloton on 24 August.
 On 25 August, continuing their advance towards the Toa-to-kei river to the north of Changhua, the Japanese were ambushed by a large insurgent force in the fortified village of Tokabio.
 The Japanese fought all day to clear the insurgents from their line of advance, but the village was not completely cleared until the morning of 26 August.
 During the evening of 26 August the Japanese closed up to the Toa-to-kei river and prepared to assault the Formosan positions around Changhua.